alex-karpenko/git-events-runner/ROADMAP.md

 ## In work

-- controller: tracing
+- triggers: graceful shutdown with waiting for task completion.
-- jobs: graceful shutdown with waiting for jobs completion.
+- jobs: reschedule jobs if config was changed (config changes broadcasting?)
-- chart: update to specify container registry and use docker.io by default
+- chart: update to specify container registry and use docker.io by default.

 ## Next release